mbahvw/kit-katacoda-scenarios/kubectl-advance/step2.md

 let's discover some plugins:

-`kubectl krew seach`{{execute}}
+`kubectl krew search`{{execute}}

 clear the screen script

 As you can see, there are over 80 plugins available.
-The usage of these plugins is  personal and you may not use them all plugins.
-Learn, install and use these plugin you see fit or necessary depending on your situation.
+The usage of these plugins is  personal and you may never  use them all.
+You can learn, install and use these plugins as you see fit or necessary depending on your situation.

 Here are some plugins that are usually veryt handy as an administrator:

 - `ctx (switch between context)`
-- `cn (switch between namespace)`
+- `ns (switch between namespace)`
 - `access-matrix ( show an RBAC access matrix for server resources)`
 - `iexec (Interactive selection tool for kubectl exec)`
 - `images (Show container images used in the cluster)`